Image Source: http://blog.publictransportation.org/category/policy/

 The visit to Parangtritis beach to view the serenity of the sunset, the "andong" (horse carriage) ride to Puriwisata for dinner and watching the Ramayana theatre plus visits to royal palaces - the Mangkunegaran palace in Surakarta (Solo) & Kraton in Yogyakarta and the urban conservation site at Taman Sari had certainly made the five day's tour busy and interesting.
 Though the students learned a lot from the visit to UGM and the sightseeing and visiting tourist attraction places, one very important lesson that the students got from this visit is through observing the living conditions and the interactions they had with the ordinary people on the streets of Yogyakarta.

 The Bachelor in Town & Regional Planning 08 students who went for "Jejak Jogja" had seen how people are making whatever they can to earn a living.
 Surely they will not forget being chased by the "asungan" sellers at Borobudur who would be willing to offer unbelievably low prices that had tempted many students to buy the souvenirs.
 The ever willing "amen" singers and musician who would use anything ... from a guitar to just bottles and sticks to entertain customers along Malioboro street, in the heart of Yokyakarta.
 Not to mention the sad encounters with beggers on the streets.
 The local authority had to put up signs as below to curb the situation.
-Wherever we go, there will always be someone (at times many such persons) who would offer any form of service ... parking guide, crossing street etc. etc ... for a small amount of money ... just to earn a living!
+W

 The "Jejak Jogja" project initiated by the BTRP 08 (Dec'08-Apr"09) students has certainly been a fruitful effort.
 Besides learning the differences in the planning system, the urban form and visiting interesting tourist attractions in daerah istimewa Yokyakarta and Surakarta, the experience about life through walking the streets of Jogja is the most priceless lesson that the students could learn ... this certainly cannot be taught through lectures in the classroom.
 Finally, the friendship that were forged with the UGM's students & staff and also the cheerful Pak Karjo, the tourist guide and the wonderful "mas-mas" from Jom Jalan Travel had certainly made the five-days stay a memorable one.